 Post a few pics of Hanging Lake to your Facebook page and watch the number of “likes” soar.
 This almost supernaturally teal-green lake appears to cling to the edge of a mountainside and is surrounded by moss-covered rocks and a meandering trail.
 Wisps of water cascade quietly off a cliff into the lake’s still depths, adding to an already surreal atmosphere.

 Tips to Get the Shot: The lake is accessible only via a mile-long hiking trail that is somewhat rigorous in spots.
-After May 1, 2019 you will need a reservation to hike.
+You will need a reservation to hike.
 But once you’re there, there are countless angles from which to shoot the photogenic waterfalls, lake and greenery.
 More advanced photogs may want to bring a polarizing filter to help reduce glare and fully capture the lake’s crystalline qualities.

 Near Montrose and Gunnison